 What You Need to Know About Retinal Toxicity from Plaquenil

 While hydroxychloroquine can be an excellent choice of treatment for the skin rashes associated with lupus, it is not a perfect solution.
 This particular lupus medication — commonly known by the brand name Plaquenil — can cause a range of uncomfortable side effects and severe and permanent damage to the retinas of the eyes in a few cases.
+Now, let's take a look at retinal toxicity.

 It is difficult to predict who will suffer from retinal toxicity, and just as difficult to catch the disease in its early (and therefore most treatable) stages.
 Unfortunately, early symptoms are uncommon, and by the time suspicious vision changes begin to occur, the damage is usually permanent.